mudit9/precog/README.md

 #### User-user_rating

 Here we find users which are alike(based on similarity) and recommend movies which the new user's look alike has rated high in past.
+First, the most similar user is found out using pearson similarity coefficient and then the top most rated movies of the most similar movies are retrieved.
+If there is any movie in the recommended movies list which has already been rated by the new user, it is removed from the recommended movies list.

 ![User-User Collaborative Filtering](/screenshots/user_user.png?raw=true)

+#### Matrix Decomposition